skwodnjs/jwn-mod-throw-tnt/README.txt

-throw tnt when you right click with thorw tnt item in right hand
+throw tnt when you right-click with throw tnt item in right hand